Guidance on verifying a wine standards management plan

 - material safety-data sheets.

-The WSMP operator must provide contamination records only if a contamination has occurred.
-If no contamination has occurred, then there will be no contamination records.
-You may wish to question the operator and their staff during the verification to find out if checks are made for signs of contamination.
+If contamination has occurred, the WSMP operator must provide records of the contamination and any actions taken to manage it.
+If there are no contamination records, the verifier may wish to ask the operator and their staff if checks are made for signs of contamination.

-Most wineries require only 2 SOPs which are outlined in the approved codes of practice (COPs).
+Most wineries require only 2 standard operating procedures (SOPs), which are outlined in the approved codes of practice.
 These are for:

 - breakages on the bottling line

 WSMP operators comply if they are following these 2 procedures.
-They do not have to implement other procedures, although larger wineries may choose to have additional SOPs.
+They do not have to implement other procedures.
+Larger wineries may choose to have additional SOPs.

 Operators with other HACCP plans